danielrob/js-emoji-projects/README.md

 - 🖖 - [vuejs](https://github.com/vuejs/vue) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - 🚦- [vue-router](https://github.com/vuejs/vue-router) - The official router for Vue.js.
 - 🗃️ - [vuex](https://github.com/vuejs/vuex) - Centralized State Management for Vue.js.
+- 💥- [why-did-you-update](https://github.com/garbles/why-did-you-update) - Puts your console on blast when React is making unnecessary updates.
 - ❤️ - [xo](https://github.com/xojs/xo) - JavaScript happiness style linter
 - 📦🐈 - [yarn](https://github.com/yarnpkg/yarn) - Fast, reliable, and secure dependency management.
-- 🐲 - [https://github.com/sompylasar/zmey-gorynych](zmey-gorynych) - A Node.js package versioning and publishing tool, an alternative to Lerna.
+- 🐲 - [zmey-gorynych](https://github.com/sompylasar/zmey-gorynych) - A Node.js package versioning and publishing tool, an alternative to Lerna.

 Other projects for js developers by emoji:
 - 🍿 - [animate.css](https://github.com/daneden/animate.css) - A cross-browser library of CSS animations.
 As easy to use as an easy thing.